centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 #### Centreon account

-This procedure is to be applied on the two central nodes.
+This procedure is to be applied to the two central nodes.
 To begin, switch to the `bash` environment of `centreon`:

 ```bash
 su - centreon